-The Authority conducts dry weather field screening and analytical monitoring in accordance with Provision D.2 of the Municipal Permit to identify water quality problems that may result from any of the NSWDs described in Sections 3.1.
-Field screening will be conducted at the 2 major MS4 outfalls within the Authority's jurisdiction, as well as at 17 compliance locations and outdoor industrial equipment and storage areas to identify any unauthorized and authorized NSWDs, as required under the Industrial Permit (Section XI.A.1.a).
+The Authority conducts dry weather field screening and analytical monitoring in accordance with Provision D.2 of the Municipal Permit to identify water quality problems that may result from any of the non-storm water discharges described in Sections 3.1 and 3.3.
+Field screening will be conducted at the 2 major MS4 outfalls within the Authority's jurisdiction, as well as at 16 compliance locations and outdoor industrial equipment and storage areas to identify any unauthorized and authorized non-storm water discharges, as required under the Industrial Permit (Section XI.A.1.a).